LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-2/README.md

 ### Assignment

+Work your way through the TODOs in the source code.
+The tasks are numbered.
+You should work on them in the order prescribed, as follows:

 ##### 0. API key

 As usual, add your api key to the object near the top of `flicklist.js`.